Damiskill/DSA-Documentation/README.md

 # DSA-Documentation

-This is a documentation of my first works in Tech.
+This is a documentation of my first works in Digital Skill Africa.
 I worked on datasets using Microsoft Excel, Microsoft SQL Server and Micosoft Power BI.
 I did presentation using Microsoft Power Point.
 The works ranged from collection of datasets, to data cleaning, data manipulation, data visualization and presentation.

 ## Project Topic: E commerce sales analysis![passport photo](https://github.com/user-attachments/assets/44a45c30-a2c3-4691-a261-bd74e1d0a522)
 ![passport photo - Copy](https://github.com/user-attachments/assets/b810944f-aecf-4562-ab05-4c0c5ef409d4)